mobile-swam/mobile-swam.github.io/README.md

 ## How to Contribute
-Contributing to open source can be a rewarding way to learn, teach, and build experience in just about any skill you can imagine.
+Contributing to open source can be a wonderful way to learn, teach, and get expertise in almost every skill imaginable.
 Please refer to [How to contribute](contributing.md).

 ## Teminology
-Terminology is a broad term that refers to a collection of specialized terms or definitions associated with a specific field, such as the SWAM project.
-We explain terminology  the SWAM project and how it is utilized to represent specific meanings.
+The phrase "terminology" refers to a set of specialized terms or definitions related with a particular field, such as the SWAM project.
+We address the SWAM project's vocabulary and how it is used to convey specific meanings.

 * SWAM: Swap + OOMK
 * OOM: Out-of-Memory